quarkusio/quarkus/CONTRIBUTING.md

 When submitting a pull request the CI build will fail if running the formatter results in any code changes, so it is recommended that you always run a full Maven build before submitting a pull request.

+If you want to run the formatting without doing a full build, you can run `./mvnw process-sources`.

 #### Eclipse Setup

 Open the *Preferences* window, and then navigate to _Java_ -> _Code Style_ -> _Formatter_.
 Click _Import_ and then